 The Pacific Crest Trail is a hiking trail located in the western United States that stretches 4,286 km bordering the Sierra Nevada mountain range.
 Famously trekked by Cheryl Strayed in her memoir, Wild, the trail is known for its rigor and stark natural beauty.
 It starts on the USA/Mexico border and spans all the way to Canada, passing through 25 national forests and 7 national parks.
 There is also a corresponding bike trail that runs parallel to the Pacific Crest Trail for 4,000 km.

-Getting there: Fly into San Diego then head to the El Cajon Transit Center via taxi or public bus.
+Fly into San Diego then head to the El Cajon Transit Center via taxi or public bus.
 Bus #894 runs three times a day from the transit center to the southern terminus, and costs about $5 for the 2-hour ride.
 Most people camp throughout their trek.

 Flickr photo by Andy Porter